**LAW AS OF DEC 2013**

 If you don’t have a plane ticket, there is a bus ticket booth right outside so you can buy a ticket out of Costa Rica just to show you have something.
 For Ticabus, it’ll cost around $25 for a ticket from Costa Rica to Nicaragua.
 I usually reserve a ticket (American Airlines lets you reserve for free or Fly Onward is a good site for tickets) if I don’t already have one.

 Give the officer this proof when you give them your immigration form and passport.
 They don’t ask too many questions and should give you a stamp for 90 days but make sure to check.
 Immigration is cracking down though so check your stamp to make sure it is 90.
 They’ve started giving stamps according to how long you will be here.
-I’ve had friends who were only given 60, I myself was given 30 once when I was only going to be in Costa Rica for a week so make sure to check.
-One guy even gave me 68 days, the exact number of days until my flight out.
+I’ve had friends who were only given 60, I myself was given 30 once when I was only going to be in Costa Rica for a week.
+One guy even gave me 68 days, the exact number of days until I left Costa Rica.

 And there you go!
 Exit the building, put your luggage or backpack if you have any through the machine and you are good to go!
 That is the complete guide to crossing the border between Costa Rica and Nicaragua at Penas Blancas.